by2waysprojects/queue-processor/README.md

 ## **📜 License**

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache-2.0 License](LICENSE).
 See the `LICENSE` file for more details.

 ---

-For questions or support, feel free to reach out via [issues](https://github.com/your-repo/load-manager/issues). 💬
+For questions or support, feel free to reach out via [issues](https://github.com/by2waysprojects/queue-processor/issues). 💬